m0zh1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty creates an empty file
-5-execute adds execute permission to the owner of file 6-multiple_permissions adds execute permission to owner&group and read to others
+5-execute adds execute permission to the owner of file 6-multiple_permissions adds execute permission to owner&group and read to others 7-everybody adds execution permission to owner, group, and others